mcmah309/anyhow/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-purple.svg)](https://opensource.org/licenses/MIT)
 [![Build Status](https://github.com/mcmah309/anyhow/actions/workflows/dart.yml/badge.svg)](https://github.com/mcmah309/anyhow/actions)

-Anyhow offers versatile and idiomatic error handling capabilities to make your code safer, more maintainable, and errors easier to debug.
+`anyhow` offers versatile and idiomatic error handling capabilities to make your code safer, more maintainable, and errors easier to debug.

-This is accomplished through the use of the [Result] monad type and an implementation of the popular Rust crate with the same name - [anyhow]. anyhow will allow you to never throw another exception again and have a predictable control flow.
+This is accomplished through the use of the [Result] monad type and an implementation of the popular Rust crate with the same name - [anyhow].
+`anyhow` will allow you to never throw another exception again and have a predictable control flow.
 When errors do arise, you can add `context` to better understand the situation that led to the errors.
 See [here](#the-better-way-to-handle-errors-with-anyhow) to jump right into an example.

-anyhow is built on the [rust_core] ecosystem, so it works well with other packages, but also works as a standalone package.
+`anyhow` is built on the [rust_core] ecosystem, so it works well with other packages, but also works as a standalone package.

 ## Table of Contents